Market Philosophy

 Most operators wait for inbound.
 Connectors read signals.

 Match — you know both sides of the equation.
 Demand (who needs what) and supply (who can provide it).
-Most people only know one side.
-The money is in controlling both.
+There is a tendency for the operator to settle on one side of the equation and call that the work — selling into demand, or building supply, never holding both in the same frame.
+The money sits with whoever controls the equation itself.
 When you have deep supply — a network of people who are excellent at specific things — and you're reading demand signals in real time, matches happen fast.
 You're not searching.
 You're routing.

 Route — the introduction.
 This is where most people underestimate the craft.
 A connector's reputation lives and dies on the quality of their intros.
 A bad intro wastes everyone's time and costs you relationships.
 A great intro creates value for both sides before any money changes hands.
 The deal closes faster because you established trust before the room.